spaceshuttl/visionary/README.md

 **Support development by donating ฿itcoins: 1ECLipSrTyitXJbeNBZVRMcRHp94HryZkj**

 *"You store your passwords in plaintext?!
-Na mate, it's double ROT13 encryption.*
+Na mate, it's double ROT13 encryption."*